 Being a host can be viewed as a business venture too.

-Hosts can either lease a car for use in a peer-to-peer car sharing platform with several advantages, particularly if the car is rented out frequently and is, for the guest, an appealing rental due to the digital, immediate, and contactless format.
-Or can buy cheap cars, taking care of them and keeping them ideal for a P2P activity.
+Hosts can either lease a car for use in a peer to peer car sharing platform with several advantages, particularly if the car is rented out frequently and is, for the guest, an appealing rental due to the digital, immediate, and contactless format.
+Or can buy cheap cars, taking care of them and keeping them ideal for a P2P car sharing activity.

 There are two possible scenarios of hosts:

-– Those who use Peer-to-Peer as a source of economic profit to offset the cost of a premium car for which a leasing solution is the go-to choice.
+– Those who use Peer to Peer car sharing as a source of economic profit to offset the cost of a premium car for which a leasing solution is the go-to choice.

-– Those who use Peer-to-Peer as a tool for entrepreneurial growth for scaling their business, with several cars technologically managed and always on the road.
+– Those who use Peer to Peer car sharing as a tool for entrepreneurial growth for scaling their business, with several cars technologically managed and always on the road.
 Here car purchase might be the most suitable option.

 Both options have pros and cons.
 It is up to the direction the owner wants to take for his/her host path to decide which one to choose.